 In the state of Mississippi, §11-7-13 of the state code deals with wrongful death.
-It says that this type of case can be brought if a death is caused by any of the following:
+It says that this type of case can be brought forth if any of the following causes a death:

 - Negligence on the part of another party

 - A wrongful or illegal act by another party, including murder